milvus-io/milvus/docs/design_docs/milvus_proto.md

   // Not useful for now
   string db_name = 2;

-  // The collection name you want to describe, you can pass collection_name or collectionID string collection_name = 3;
+  // The collection name you want to describe, you can pass collection_name or collectionID.
+(Required) string collection_name = 3;

   // The collection ID you want to describe